Nelson Cruz: 2009–2011: Breakout and postseason heroics

 Cruz had a breakthrough season in 2009.
 In July, he was selected as an All-Star as a replacement for injured Torii Hunter.
 He also participated in the Home Run Derby, finishing second to Brewers first baseman Prince Fielder.
 Cruz finished the season with 33 home runs.

-Cruz and teammate Ian Kinsler each hit three home runs in the 2010 AL Division Series (ALDS) against the Tampa Bay Rays, marking only the second time in major league history that two teammates each hit three homers in a postseason series of five games or fewer (joining Babe Ruth and Lou Gehrig, who did it in the 1928 World Series).
+Cruz and teammate Ian Kinsler each hit three home runs in the 2010 American League Division Series (ALDS) against the Tampa Bay Rays, marking only the second time in major league history that two teammates each hit three homers in a postseason series of five games or fewer (joining Babe Ruth and Lou Gehrig, who did it in the 1928 World Series).
 In Game 5 of the World Series against the San Francisco Giants, Cruz hit a home run off of Tim Lincecum in the 7th inning.
 It was around this time that Cruz began to refer to his baseball bat as a "boomstick."

-In 2011, Cruz and Ian Kinsler became the first two teammates in major league history to homer in each of the first three games in a season, joining Dean Palmer (1992) as the only Texas ballplayers to ever homer in the first three games of the season.
+In 2011, Cruz and Kinsler became the first two teammates in major league history to homer in each of the first three games in a season, joining Dean Palmer (1992) as the only Texas ballplayers to ever homer in the first three games of the season.
 In his very next game, Cruz became the third player ever to homer in each of the first four games of the season, joining Willie Mays and Mark McGwire.
 Cruz became the second hitter to hit a home run into the upper deck in right field as a right-handed batter in the history of Rangers Ballpark in Arlington.
 The other was hit by former Ranger Chad Curtis in 2000 season.
 On July 22, he had 8 RBIs in a game against the Toronto Blue Jays; it was Cruz's career high in RBIs.
 In 2011, Cruz batted .263 with 29 home runs.
-He led AL right fielders in range factor for the third straight year (2.29).
+He led American League (AL) right fielders in range factor for the third straight year (2.29).